carpentries/instructor-training/08-motivation.md

 subtitle: Motivation and Demotivation
 ---
 > ## Motivating Question
-> How do we learn?
-What motivates us to learn?
+> What motivates learners and/or instructors?
-> How do we teach?
-What can we do to motivate learning?
-What motivates us?
 {: .objectives}

 > ## Learning Objectives